gjtorikian/commonmarker/README.md

 ### Generating a document

 You can also parse a string to receive a `Document` node.
-You can than print that node to HTML, iterate over the children, and other fun node stuff.
+You can then print that node to HTML, iterate over the children, and other fun node stuff.
 For example:

 ``` ruby
 require 'commonmarker'